karoliskoncevicius/matrixTests/README.md

 Other parameters might allow or not allow `NA` values depending on context.
 For example you cannot specify `NA` as wanted confidence level when doing a test because not knowing your confidence level makes little sense.

+#### Notes ####

+All the tests are implemented in R. So when running a test on a single row there should be no increase in execution speed compared with the base R versions.
+In most cases a slight decrease is expected due to the more detailed output.

+For now the column-wise versions of the tests simply transposes the input matrix and calls the equivalent row-wise test.

+Candidates of tests that will be implemented next:

+1. Shapiro-Wilks test for normality
+2. Spearman and Kendall correlation tests
+3. Test for proportions
+4. Fisher's exact test

 ## See Also ##